Fairest (novel): Synopsis

 In exile, Aza is welcomed by the gnomes; Zhamm provides her with food, shelter, and a sense of heritage.
 He is surprised by her appearance and then tells her about how she now almost has no htun left in her hair.
 He assures her that while she is certainly not part ogre, he believes one of her ancestors was a gnome, explaining her strange appearance and htun hair, and also the point that she can see htun if he holds her hand.
 She learns that the gnomes can illuse as well, though they can't mimic different voices.
 After Aza has spent some time with the gnomes, Ivi appears, disguised as a gnome, and tricks Aza into eating a poisoned apple.
 Her spirit is taken back to the enchanted mirror, where she discovers that Ivi's actions have been manipulated by Skulni so that he can take a vacation when Ivi is killed since then Ivi's spirit would take Skulni's place, and her spirit would be trapped in the mirror until Skulni returns.
 Aza manages to destroy the mirror and warn Ivi about Skulni's evil plans through the mirror; the mirror's destruction also removes Aza and Ivi's magically obtained beauty.
 Aza awakens back in Gnome Caverns with a newfound respect for herself.
 To her surprise, Ijori is also there, and he apologizes for not defending and believing her.

 Aza marries Ijori, King Oscaro finally recovers, and Ivi turns from her evil ways.
 The King decides to abdicate in favor of his nephew, since he still loves Ivi but does not trust her with having access to power, and retires with Ivi to the southern castle.
 Aza becomes queen of Ayortha, alongside her husband, now King Ijori.
 She bears three children, all of whom greatly resemble their father but have htun hair and can illuse just like their mother.
 Though she does not learn who her biological parents were, Zhamm manages to find out that they are distant relatives through a mutual great-great-great grandmother.
-Aza lives happily ever after along the family that raised her and truly loved her.
+Aza lives happily ever after along with the family that raised her and truly loved her.